ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

+When IBM needs to perform maintenance on a dedicated host, its virtual server instances (VMs) are live migrated to another dedicated host during the maintenance operation window.

+If a dedicated host suffers from a server failure, IBM restarts its VMs on another dedicated host (pending capacity availability).
+Note that this VM restart capability does not protect against data center, storage or network related failures; in such scenarios, the appropriate business continuity procedures (high availability and disaster recovery) should be invoked.

 When VMs are relocated to another dedicated host for maintenance, you are not charged for an extra dedicated host.
 {: note}